Least Restrictive Hyperplane Control Barrier Functions: Background

 \section{Background}

-In this section, we first review some results from convex analysis, then summarize CBF theory, followed by a description of double integrator models and how we can create an H-CBF for them.
+In this section, we first review some results from convex analysis, then summarise continuous and discrete CBF theory, followed by a description of a double integrator model and a common H-CBF for it.